Welcome Arkansas Teacher-Librarians!

-2) Create a Culture in Rural Education where ALL Students receive an excellent education & a High Value is placed on Postsecondary Education & Training.
-(Exposure to high-tech learning tools & differentiated teaching methods used in top institutions in America must become the norm in all rural schools.)
+2) Create a Culture in Rural Education where ALL Students receive an excellent education & High Value is placed on Postsecondary Education & Training.
+(Exposure to high-tech learning tools & differentiated teaching methods used in top institutions must become the norm in all rural schools.)

 3) Work toward an Education System where Location & Socio-Economic Status NEVER Determine the Quality of Education you receive.

 4) Work directly with School Districts, Federal & State Governments, and various Organizations to accomplish these goals.

 The Parents Television Council promotes and restores responsibility and decency to the entertainment industry in answer to America's demand for positive, family-oriented television programming.
 The PTC does this by fostering changes in TV programming to make the early hours of prime time family-friendly and suitable for viewers of all ages.

 The PTC also assists parents in exercising responsibility for their children's viewing habits with the Family Guide to Prime Time Television.
 The Guide offers a traffic-light ratings system with red-, yellow-, and green-light ratings indicating the amount of sex, foul language and violence in each series.
 The ratings system is accompanied by clear descriptions of every prime time show, enabling parents to make educated decisions about the programs they and their families wish to view.

 LearningWorks for Kids was founded on the principle that popular video games and other digital media, when used mindfully and responsibly, can be powerful tools for sharpening and improving children’s academic performance and cognitive Thinking Skills.
 This is especially true for the children we call Alternative Learners: kids who struggle with everything from mild learning difficulties to diagnosed disorders such as Asperger’s, Dyslexia, and ADHD.